 Turkey, provided you do choose the white meat, will contain less fat than all the red meat varieties and is on par with that of chicken.
 As such, it’s nearly 100% pure protein.
 If you opt for the red meat of turkey, you will take in more fat.
 However, do note that this meat does tend to be higher in minerals including iron, zinc, as well as folate.
 The one thing that you do want to do however is avoid turkey that has the skin still on it.
 The skin will be nearly all fat content without much nutritional value, so removing this is important if you want to keep health in mind.
 Likewise, avoid serving your turkey with gravy as well, which is another source fat that you don’t want.

 Chicken is a common go-to for many of those seeking muscle mass gains and for good reason.
 It’s lean, it’s highly versatile, and it’s relatively cost effective as well.
 Chicken breast is one of the leanest meat varieties that you can buy so should be a staple in your overall diet program.
 Just like with turkey, you will want to lean towards consuming chicken breast over chicken thigh, which is higher in the dietary fat that you likely do not want to be taking in.

 Chicken should also have the skin removed in order to minimize the dietary fat content and should be grilled, broiled, or baked without butter to keep the nutritional benefits intact.
-Purchasing free range chicken is typically your wisest bet as well as this variety will have a healthier source of the fat it does contain as the omega-3 fatty acid content will be greater.
+Purchasing free range chicken is typically your best bet, this variety will have a healthier source of the fat.
 As most people are currently taking in too many omega-6 fatty acids (which can be found in grain fed chicken) and not enough omega-3’s, choosing grass fed is important.